Serena Williams loses at Wimbledon in 1st match in a year - NewsBreak

 Serena Williams loses at Wimbledon in 1st match in a year

-WIMBLEDON, England (AP) — Serena Williams began — and ended — her comeback at Wimbledon after 364 days out of singles competition looking very much like someone who hadn’t competed in just that long .
+WIMBLEDON, England — Serena Williams began — and ended — her comeback at Wimbledon after 364 days out of singles competition looking very much like someone who hadn’t competed in just that long.
 She missed shots, shook her head, rolled her eyes.

 In between, there were moments where Williams played very much like someone whose strokes and will have carried her to 23 Grand Slam titles.
 She hit blistering serves and strokes, celebrated with arms aloft.